o-ran-sc/nonrtric-plt-ranpm/influxlogger/docs/overview.rst

 Configuration
 *************

-The DFC is configured via its application.yaml
+The component is configured via its application.yaml

 An example application.yaml configuration file: ":download:`link <../config/application.yaml>`"